The-App-Developers/Tappable.Tests.WebAPI/README.md

 - Use async/await as you see fit
 - An NUnit test project has been created to perform unit testing.
 If you'd prefer to use another framework that's perfectly acceptable, but please ensure it's freely available
-- Successful sesponses to all endpoints should return data in JSON format
+- Successful responses to all endpoints should return data in JSON format
-- Please DO NOT fork this project on Github, as we want to be sure candidates' test submissions are original.
+- Please DO NOT fork this project on Github, as we want to be sure candidates' test submissions are original

 ## Task requirements